QiukaiQi/qiukaiqi.github.io/_pages/CV.md

 Supervisions
 ======
+* Project: Development of an Edible Soft Gripper for the Removal of Ingested Button Batteries
+  * Rahaf Hejazi, Master Thesis. from University of Bristol

+* Project: Optimization of an Edible Battery
+  * Yifei Liu, Master Thesis. from University of Bristol

+* Project: Geometrical Analysis of Skinflow Sensor
+  * Chandra Mohanan Sarath Menon, Master Thesis. from University of Bristol

+* Project: Shape Classification using Deep Learning with a Wrinkled Tactile Sensor
+  * Weiting Li, Master Intern. from National Yunlin University of Science and Technology

 * Project: Firmware Development of a Data Acquisition Device for USB Connection and Data Transmission
   * Zhengsheng Li, Master Intern. from National Yunlin University of Science and Technology

-* Project: Shape Classification using Deep Learning with a Wrinkled Tactile Sensor
-  * Weiting Li, Master Intern. from National Yunlin University of Science and Technology

 Reviews
 ======
 * Journals
   * Advanced Materials (AM)
   * Soft Robotics (SoRo)
+  * IEEE Transaction on Industrial Electronics (TIE)
   * IEEE Robotics and Automation Letters (RAL)
+  * IEEE Sensors Journal
   * IEEE Transaction on Human Machine Systems (THMS)
   * IEEE Transaction on Haptics (ToH)
   * IPO Bioinspiration & Biomimetics (BIBM)
   * IPO Smart Materials & Structures (SMS)
   * IPO Machine Learning: Science and Technology
+  * SPJ Cyborg and Bionic Systems
   * Frontiers in Robotics and AI
   * Advanced Robotics